2No2Name/worldthreader/DESIGN.md

 - Setting world border requires exclusive world access
 - Setting weather requires exclusive world access

+The server player list is used in many places.
+Most of it is threadsafe, as it is exclusively modified outside the world tick.
+However, certain commands (e.g. adding a player to the whitelist) need exclusive world access.

 ## Observations

 - DimensionDataStorage is per-dimension in vanilla, but maps and some others are tied to overworld